one10001/10001code/Readme.md

 # 10 000 code and code

-This project is multiple script to better use your computer power and don't wasting anathing
+This project offers multiple scripts to better use your computer power and network without wasting anything

-<span style="color:Red">some *Red* text</span>.
+<span style="color:Red">The address and urls are hardcoded in the scripts you need to change it before using the script</span>.